 This condition is common in people who perform repetitive wrist and hand motions, such as typing on a computer keyboard.
 It also affects those who grip tightly or uses their wrists consistently, such as cashiers, cyclists, meat cutters, and musicians.

-Many nonsurgical courses of treatment for carpal tunnel syndrome are available, such as
+Many nonsurgical courses of treatment are available, such as

 - Splints or braces to immobilize and rest the wrist